osg-htc/docs/docs/common/ca.md

 Managing Certificate Revocation Lists
 -------------------------------------

 In addition to CA certificates, you must have updated Certificate Revocation Lists (CRLs).
-CRLs contain a certificate blacklists that OSG software uses to ensure that your hosts are talking to valid clients or servers.
+CRLs contain certificate blacklists that OSG software uses to ensure that your hosts are only talking to valid clients or servers.
 To maintain up to date CAs, you will need to run the `fetch-crl` services.

 !!! note
     Normally `fetch-crl` is installed when you install the rest of the software and you do not need to explicitly install it.